sgrams/sgrams/README.md

 ## Happy to talk about

 - firmware and boot flows
-- virtualization and platform internals
+- confidential computing and platform internals
 - photography, radio, and side projects

 ## Elsewhere